Gradient Norm Aware Minimization Seeks First-Order Flatness and Improves Generalization: First-order Flatness and Optimization

 \subsection{Gradient Norm Aware Minimization}

-In this subsection, we propose a novel Gradient norm Aware Minimization (GAM) framework to incorporate the first-order flatness $\GAM(\bftheta)$ into optimization procedures.
+In this subsection, we propose a novel Gradient norm Aware Minimization (GAM) framework to incorporate the first-order flatness $\GAM_{\rho}(\bftheta)$ into optimization procedures.

 Specifically, suppose we could obtain an oracle loss function $\Loracle(\bftheta)$ and calculate its gradient $\nabla \Loracle(\bftheta)$. $\Loracle(\bftheta)$ can be chosen as the empirical loss function $\hat{L}(\bftheta)$ and the empirical loss function with other regularizations (such as the weight decay and the zeroth-order flatness as shown in Definition \ref{defn:zeroth-order}).
-Inspired by Lemma \ref{lemma:eigen-radius} and Proposition \ref{prop:main-bound}, the overall loss function is given by